 Travel irons may not be a necessity -- after all, most hotels have an iron and ironing board in even the tiniest closet -- but they have their uses.
 Some travelers don't trust hotel irons, and some people prefer these small, lightweight irons for crafts such as sewing and quilting.
 A travel iron can even be an inexpensive alternative to a full-sized iron for people who very seldom use one and just want something simple for quick touch-ups.

-Our top pick in travel irons is not a travel iron at all, it's a portable clothes steamer, but there's a good reason for that.

-Travelers overwhelmingly say they don't need an iron when they travel, and they don't like having to hassle with hauling out the hotel's iron and ironing board.
+Travelers sometimes say they don't need an iron when they travel, and they don't like having to hassle with hauling out the hotel's iron and ironing board.
 Rather, they need a method for steaming suitcase wrinkles out of their clothes that's as quick and easy as possible.

 For those weary (but wrinkled) wanderers, we recommend the Jiffy Esteam Travel Steamer (Est. $60).
 It gets raves from professional and consumer reviewers who say it performs well, heats quickly and produces a steady 15 minutes of steam -- plenty for a couple of suits.
 For those on a budget, the Conair Travel Smart Garment Steamer (Est. $20) also garners some respect from users.
 These and other handheld and portable garment steamers are covered more fully in our report on garment steamers.